12 Top-Rated Tourist Attractions & Things to Do in Toledo, Ohio

 Address: 1 Discovery Way, Toledo, Ohio

-6. Canal Experience
+Canal Experience

 Located within the Providence Metropark of Toledo is a unique experience to travel on the canal.
 The Canal Experience lets you hop aboard The Volunteer canal boat as you learn about how these kinds of boats carried people and products between Toledo and Cincinnati.

 You will see part of the Miami and Erie Canal towpath, a gristmill, and one of the last working canal locks.
 Staff in period costumes help explain what canal life was like in the 19th century.
-If you want to make a day of the excursion, you can enjoy some of the trails and picnic areas within Providence Metropark.
+Be sure to find the other displays in the park that showcase canal life in the mid-1800s, like a replica of the canal boat called The Volunteer and the Isaac Ludwig Mill.

 Address: U.S. 24 at S.R.
 578

-7. Toledo Botanical Garden
+Toledo Botanical Garden

 The Toledo Botanical Garden is one of the best free things to do in the city and the only garden of its kind in the region.
 Stroll through 60 acres of gardens that represent many types of flower collections.
 All of the gardens are accented with stunning sculptures and spots to sit and reflect on nature's beauty.

 You can also stroll through the Garden Discovery Trail and experience nature through interactive stations.
 Children especially enjoy the trail that is designed to engage kids in the outdoors through play.
-A fun way to visit the botanical garden is during one of the scheduled events like yoga or an evening of jazz.

 Address: 5403 Elmer Drive, Toledo, Ohio

-8. Lunch at Tony Packo's
+8. Eat Lunch at Tony Packo's

 As you enjoy a bite of one of these famous dogs, be sure to take in the scenery on the walls.
 The signed hot dog buns are thanks to actor Burt Reynolds, who signed a bun when someone asked for his autograph during a visit in 1972.
-The restaurant is as much of a museum on local culture as it is a hearty place to eat.
+The restaurant is as much of a museum of local culture as it is a hearty place to eat.

 Address: 1902 Front Street, Toledo, Ohio